electron/electron/docs/api/web-contents.md

     * `canToggleControls` Boolean - Whether the media element's controls are toggleable.
     * `canPrint` Boolean - Whether the media element can be printed.
+    * `canSave` Boolean - Whether or not the media element can be downloaded.
     * `canShowPictureInPicture` Boolean - Whether the media element can show picture-in-picture.
     * `isShowingPictureInPicture` Boolean - Whether the media element is currently showing picture-in-picture.
     * `canRotate` Boolean - Whether the media element can be rotated.